dtarditi/azure-sphere-samples/Samples/HelloWorld/HelloWorld_HighLevelApp_CMake/README.md

+# Sample: Building an Azure Sphere app with the Checked C clang compiler.

+This is a modified version of the below application that  shows how to compile it using the Checked C clang compiler.
+It assumes that the Checked C compiler has been installed on Windows in C:\Program Files\CheckedC-LLVM\bin\clang.exe.
+Right now the user cannot override this.

+We assume that you are building from the command-line.
+To run cmake, create a build subdirectory.
+Cd to the build subdirectory and then invoke ..\setup-cmake.bat.
+After that you can follow the remaining steps (i.e. run ninja).

+Current this fails with a linker error.
+However, it does compile the C code with the Checked C clang compiler, so you can find typechecking and static checking errors.

 # Sample: HelloWorld_HighLevelApp_CMake

 This sample shows how to use CMake to build an Azure Sphere high-level application.
 This repository contains a sample CMake project that uses the same code as the [Azure Sphere Blink template](https://docs.microsoft.com/azure-sphere/quickstarts/qs-blink-application#build-and-run-the-blink-sample).